shmindmaster/typescript-file-manager/.github/instructions/github-actions-ci-cd-best-practices.instructions.md

     - Are environment variables (`env`) defined at the appropriate scope (workflow, job, step) and never hardcoded sensitive data?
     - Is `timeout-minutes` set for long-running jobs to prevent hung workflows?

-- [ ] **Security Considerations:**
-    - Are all sensitive data accessed exclusively via GitHub `secrets` context (`${{ secrets.MY_SECRET }}`)?
-Never hardcoded, never exposed in logs (even if masked).
-    - Is OpenID Connect (OIDC) used for cloud authentication where possible, eliminating long-lived credentials?
-    - Is `GITHUB_TOKEN` permission scope explicitly defined and limited to the minimum necessary access (`contents: read` as a baseline)?
-    - Are Software Composition Analysis (SCA) tools (e.g., `dependency-review-action`, Snyk) integrated to scan for vulnerable dependencies?
-    - Are Static Application Security Testing (SAST) tools (e.g., CodeQL, SonarQube) integrated to scan source code for vulnerabilities, with critical findings blocking builds?
-    - Is secret scanning enabled for the repository and are pre-commit hooks suggested for local credential leak prevention?
-    - Is there a strategy for container image signing (e.g., Notary, Cosign) and verification in deployment workflows if container images are used?
-    - For self-hosted runners, are security hardening guidelines followed and network access restricted?

 - [ ] **Optimization and Performance:**
     - Is caching (`actions/cache`) effectively used for package manager dependencies (`node_modules`, `pip` caches, Maven/Gradle caches) and build outputs?
     - Are cache `key` and `restore-keys` designed for optimal cache hit rates (e.g., using `hashFiles`)?